82% OF MARKETERS PLAN TO INCREASE THEIR USE OF FIRST-PARTY DATA

-Covid-19 accelerates digital customer behaviours and amplifies the importance of empathetic experiences.
-Current behaviours explicitly show the need for a clear, personal and responsive relationship with the brands they use.
+Covid-19 accelerated digital customer behaviours and amplified the importance of empathetic experiences.
+Post-pandemic behaviours explicitly show the need for a clear, personal and responsive relationship with the brands they use.
 Providing a brilliant opportunity for your brand to deliver genuine value to customers and boost its reputation simultaneously.
 To do this successfully, you need to listen to and learn from your customers behaviours, in real-time.

-Forbes highlight that ‘progressive marketers plan to use 60% more data this year than the overall industry average’.
+According to 2022 trend forecasting, 82% of marketers plan to increase their use of first-party data.
 Taking a progressive and modern approach to using your business’ data will enable you to create genuinely customer centred products and services that are responsive to changing behaviours and emerging needs.
 Delivering value to your customers in this way should be at the heart of your sustainable growth plan as it also encourages long-term loyalty.
 To do this, it’s important to tackle the disparity between your processes, people and platforms.

 The tension in brand building